google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 2. Adapalene gel (retinoid)

-Benzoyl peroxide targets acne related bacteria and inflammation when used appropriately. picture from pexel
+when used appropriately benzoyl peroxide targets acne related bacteria and inflammation

 Treat acne by reducing inflammation , clogged pores , work deep in skin pores clearing blackheads, white heads and improve skin texture